opensearch-project/automation-app/README.md

 1. Retrieves the [GitHub Context](https://probot.github.io/api/latest/classes/context.Context.html) (or any other defined context) for all the resources listed in the resource config file.
 1. Registers and listens for events, executes the `Tasks` defined in the operation config.
 These tasks will be executed sequentially when the corresponding events occur.

+#### Start the Service with Docker

+For detailed instructions on starting the service with Docker, refer to the project's [Docker Setup](./docker/README.md).

 ## Code of Conduct

 This project has adopted [the Open Source Code of Conduct](CODE_OF_CONDUCT.md).